A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: A splitting result for embedding spaces and the Gromoll filtration

-Observe now that for $E(-,-)$ any of the mapping spaces involved in the proof up until now, the space $E(P\times J,M\times J)$ is a group-like topological monoid with respect to stacking in the $J$-direction.
-Then replacing $(M,P)$ by $(M\times J, P\times J)$, one checks that each of the steps in the previous argument can be delooped with respect to this $\mathbb{E}_1$-structure.
+To obtain the second equivalence, observe that for $E(-,-)$ any of the mapping spaces involved in the proof of Proposition \ref{pseudographnullhomotopyprop}, the space $E(P\times J,M\times J)$ is a group-like topological monoid with respect to stacking in the $J$-direction.
+Then replacing $(M,P)$ by $(M\times J, P\times J)$, one checks that each of the steps in the argument of Proposition \ref{pseudographnullhomotopyprop} can be delooped with respect to this $\mathbb{E}_1$-structure.
 This results in getting rid of the loopings in the first equivalence of the statement, thus yielding the second one.
-This finishes the proof of the theorem. \end{proof}